What is a myocardial contusion?

 - placement of a pacemaker to help regulate heartbeat

-Over-the-counter medications, such as acetaminophen and ibuprofen, may also be recommended to help relieve pain.
+Over-the-counter medications, such as acetaminophen (Tylenol) and ibuprofen (Advil), may also be recommended to help relieve pain.
 Ask your doctor before use, especially if you’re pregnant or you’re taking any other pain medications.